jfalxa/wchooks/README.md

 ### useReducer

-Create a state managed by a reducer/dispatcher combo
+Create a state managed by a reducer/dispatcher combo.

 ```typescript
 interface Reducer<T, A> {